notrichbish/airline-ticket-price-prediction/README.md

 There are 2 dataset used in this project which are located in the "Dataset" folder.

-The fuil code can be viewed in the "Code.R" file.
+The full code can be viewed in the "Code.R" file.

 If anyone wants to use a part of the code.
 Please reference it.
 Thanks.